-Different localization schemes will be designed and tested.
-Localization can improve background covariance estimates by removing spurious correlations among distant grid points that arise from sampling errors introduced by the finite ensemble size.
-In the LETKF scheme the localization is performed in the observation error covariance matrix (R), making the influence of an observation on the analysis decay gradually toward zero as the distance from the analysis location increases.
+The configuration of different localization schemes will be tested.
+Localization can improve background covariance estimates by removing spurious elements among distant grid points, which arise from sampling errors introduced by finite ensemble size.
+In the LETKF it is performed through R-localization, i.e. the localization is performed in the observation error covariance matrix (R), making the influence of an observation on the analysis decay gradually toward zero as the distance from the analysis location increases.
 Localization in the vertical has a pivotal role as the observation influence may cover both the boundary layer and the free troposphere.
-For this reason, LIDAR DA can produce wrong analysis increments in the mixed layer (E. Nowottnick, personal comm.).
-As a remedy, an anisotropic vertical localization will be tested.
+For this reason, LIDAR DA can produce wrong analysis increments in the mixed layer (Ed Nowottnick, personal communication).
+As a remedy, an anisotropic vertical localization function will be tested.

 The ensemble perturbations are expected to represent well the actual error structures.
 However, due to limited ensemble size or missing model processes, it is common to obtain underestimated covariances, which has a detrimental effect on the analysis: an under-representation of the background uncertainty might translate into giving a lower weight to the observations with respect to the background.
-In some cases, this can lead to filter divergence17.
-This may also be true after the new design of perturbations proposed.
+In some cases, this can lead to filter divergence16.
+This may also be true after our new design of perturbations targeting the vertical structure.
 As a remedy, background covariances can be increased by increasing the deviation of the ensemble members with respect to the mean by a tunable parameter.
 Different tuning techniques will be tested, with particular attention to vertical covariance structures.

-(iv) Evaluation and validation: The simulations will be compared with independent observations (described in (i)) and specific DA diagnostics will be computed, such as statistics on first-guess and analysis departures, comparison between the analysis root mean square error and ensemble spread, and ensemble rank histograms18.
-The former will assess the overall quality of the DA product, and the latter will help detecting possible sub-optimalities in the DA system and evaluating the DA system performance.
-The validation tasks will build upon existing tools and the experience of the host and secondment institution in the evaluation of simulated AOD19 and dust aerosol vertical structure20.
-A set of parameters (i.e. aerosol load, surface concentration, and aerosol vertical profiles) will be
+(iv) Evaluation and validation: The simulations will be compared with independent observations (described in (i)) and specific DA diagnostics will be computed, such as statistics on first-guess and analysis departures, comparison between the analysis root mean square error and ensemble spread, and ensemble rank histograms17.
+The former will assess the overall quality of the DA product, and the latter will help detecting possible biases in the DA system and evaluating the DA system performance.
+The validation tasks will build upon existing tools and the experience of the host and secondment institution in the evaluation of simulated AOD18 and dust aerosol vertical structure19.
+A set of parameters (i.e. aerosol load, surface concentration, and aerosol vertical profiles) will be identified for scoring the analysis and short-term forecast performance.
+As a side product of the assimilation